RavenGrappling/RavenGrappling.github.io/index.md

       Self-Defense
     </dt>
     <dd>
-      BJJ will teach you how to defend yourself against an attacker who is larger or stronger, in real-world situations, using control, leverage and submissions.
+      BJJ will teach you how to defend yourself against an attacker who is bigger and stronger, using control, leverage and submissions.
     </dd>
     <dt>
       Physical Fitness